Our Priorities in Denver

 - Awarded $3.9 million in capacity-building grants to 35 nonprofit organizations.

-Enterprise, CSH and Social Impact Solutions are partnering with the City and County of Denver, Colorado Coalition for the Homeless, Mental Health Center of Denver and Urban Institute, to deliver the Housing to Health Initiative.
-This initiative will provide supportive housing to 300 chronically homeless individuals with significant primary and behavioral health challenges.
+Enterprise, CSH and Social Impact Solutions have partnered with the City and County of Denver, Colorado Coalition for the Homeless, Mental Health Center of Denver and Urban Institute, to deliver the Denver Social Impact Bond Initiative.